 This section for your business’s identity also includes information related to other factors of your business, such as the size of the employees and other information.

 The business identity section introduces your brand and lists down all the facts that are related to how you operate.
 This section is extremely important if you are applying for small business funding, as it introduces your brand to the funders.

 Coming to the actual purpose of your credit report, your credit report includes a detailed payment history of all the credit options that you have gone for.

 The payment history mentioned in this section would include everything from the payment terms that you had previously gone for with your creditors to your adherence to the payment deadlines.
 This section also ends up having the biggest influence on your actual credit score.
 The credit score can change based on the kind of payment and credit history you have.
-If you have been unable to repay a loan on time, you would see a slight decrease in your credit score.
+If you have been unable to repay funding on time, you would see a slight decrease in your credit score.

 After your payment and credit history, your credit report would also include a mention of your credit utilization rate.
 The credit utilization rate is meant to specify just how much of your credit you have utilized.
 If you have a high credit limit on your cards, you should look to utilize a percentage less than 30 percent.